v8/v8.dev/src/features/object-rest-spread.md

 ## ES2018: object rest and spread properties 🆕 { #object-rest-spread }

 So what’s new, then?
-Well, [a stage 3 proposal](https://github.com/tc39/proposal-object-rest-spread) enables rest and spread properties for object literals, too.
+Well, [a proposal](https://github.com/tc39/proposal-object-rest-spread) enables rest and spread properties for object literals, too.

 ```js
 // Rest properties for object destructuring assignment: